karayabin/universe-snapshot/universe/Ling/Light_ExceptionHandler/doc/pages/conception-notes.md

 Light_ExceptionHandler conception notes
 =======================
-2019-11-11
+2019-11-11 -> 2020-06-01

-The main idea with this plugin is to catch all the "in-your-face" exceptions (i.e. the exceptions that penalize the user), and log them into a log/exception.txt file.
+The main idea with this plugin is to log all the exceptions caught by your application into a log/exception.txt file (or any file that you want).

 On a more abstract level, the main idea is to centralize those exceptions so that it's generally easier to do handle them.